lucasheck/notifications-service/README.md

 ##

-Type npm run start:dev
+Type npm run start:dev (for run the application)
+Type npm run test:watch (for check the tests)

 ##

 Technologies used:

-- NodeJS
+- NodeJS (Nest Framework)
 - Typescript
 - Prisma Database

-##

-DONE:

-- Creating the database
-- Creating the notifications table
-- Creating the post and get request

-TO DO:

-- A lot
+- Jest
+- In Memory Database

 ##